“What is an Earthship?”

 These changes resource us as individuals in communities by giving us more skills and choices, while using waste gives us more physical resources at our fingertips.

-Due to the fact it is a simple but effective building design that can be followed by unskilled people, the Earthship also inspires hope in people – as we sit in it we realise that ordinary people can build sustainable homes, and that simple ideas can be transforming – however big or small.
+Due to the fact it is a simple but effective building design that can be followed by unskilled people, an Earthship also inspires hope in people – as we sit in one we realise that ordinary people can build sustainable homes, and that simple ideas can be transforming – however big or small.